Empowering Social Workers in Palliative Care: ESPEC Hawai‘i 2026

 Event Organizers

-This special Hawai‘i ESPEC training opportunity is made possible by the generous support from the following organizations: Hui Pohala, NASW Hawai‘i, and the Mits Aoki Legacy Foundation.
+This special Hawai`i ESPEC training opportunity is made possible by the generous support from the following organizations: Hui Pohala, NASW Hawai’i, and the Mits Aoki Legacy Foundation.
+We are pleased to announce that The Queen’s Health Systems, Always Best Care Senior Services, Borthwick Mortuary, and Malama Ola Health Services have also made generous donations to support this training.
 We welcome you and your organization to partner with us in making this event possible for social workers across our state.
-Please click HERE to learn more.
+Please learn more at: (ESPEC) Sponsorship Opportunities.

 Notable Presenters